-The American Taxpayer Relief Act of 2012 does not have any provisions that directly relate to stock compensation, though increases in the rates on income tax, capital gains, and dividends indirectly affect the value of grants and the related tax planning.
-With effect from January 1, 2013, the following changes in tax rates apply to income from stock option exercises, restricted stock and RSU vesting, ESPP purchases, sales of stock, and dividends.
+The American Taxpayer Relief Act of 2012, which took effect at the start of 2013, does not have any provisions that directly relate to stock compensation, though increases in the rates on income tax, capital gains, and dividends indirectly affect the value of grants and the related tax planning.
+The following changes in tax rates apply to income from stock option exercises, restricted stock and RSU vesting, ESPP purchases, sales of stock, and dividends.
 (See related FAQs that show the taxes and withholding rates for various types of equity awards.)

 - The top federal withholding rate on supplemental income rose to 39.6%.
 Supplemental income, such as stock compensation, is subject to one of two flat rates that are linked to income tax rates.
 For aggregate supplemental wage payments totaling up to $1 million during the year, the rate is 25% (the rate of the third income tax bracket).
 For aggregate supplemental wage payments that exceed the level of $1 million in a calendar year, the rate is now 39.6% (the new rate of the highest income tax bracket).

 - The Social Security rate returned to 6.2% after a temporary cut to 4.2% in 2011 and 2012, as the new tax law did not extend the reduction in payroll tax.
-Social Security tax applies up to a certain amount of yearly income ($113,700 in 2013) and not to yearly income above that threshold.
+Social Security tax applies up to a certain amount of yearly income ($113,700 in 2013 and $117,000 in 2014) and not to yearly income above that threshold.

-- For people with incentive stock options, the income exemption amounts (commonly known as the "AMT patch") for calculating the alternative minimum tax in 2012 are $50,600 for single filers and $78,750 for married joint filers.
+- For people with incentive stock options, the income exemption amounts (commonly known as the "AMT patch") for calculating the alternative minimum tax in 2014 are $52,800 for single filers and $82,100 for married joint filers.
 Additionally, the new tax law indexed the annual AMT income exemption amounts permanently for inflation and made two other important changes.
-The exemption amounts for 2013 are $51,900 and $80,800.
-The new tax legislation did not extend the refundable AMT credit that was available for the tax years 2007 through 2012.
+The exemption amounts for 2013 were $51,900 and $80,800.
+The legislation did not extend the refundable AMT credit that was available for the tax years 2007 through 2012.

-- For qualified small business stock issued between now and the end of 2013, 100% of the gains will be excludable from capital gains tax (0% rate) and omitted from the AMT calculation.
-The provision was made retroactive to September 27, 2010.
+- For qualified small business stock issued before the end of 2013, 100% of the gains are excludable from capital gains tax (0% rate) and omitted from the AMT calculation.
+This provision is retroactive to September 27, 2010.
 The exclusion helps anyone buying stock in a small privately held company, including stock from an option exercise or restricted stock vesting.

 - Separately from the American Taxpayer Relief Act, in 2012 the Affordable Care Act increased the Medicare tax rate on compensation income for high-income taxpayers from 1.45% to 2.35%, and a new 3.8% Medicare surtax now applies to investment income, such as capital gains from stock sales.
 Both of these tax changes became effective on January 1, 2013.